Future water resources

 This briefing looks at data on energy efficiency levels across the nations of the UK, variations by different types of properties and households, insulation measures and government funded/mandated energy efficiency schemes.

 There has been faster progress on the percentage of homes with an energy efficiency rating of band C or higher.
-In England the share at this level increased from 12% in 2010 to 48% in 2022.
-The latest data shows higher rates in Northern Ireland and Scotland and a lower rate in Wales.
+In England the share at this level increased from 12% in 2010 to 52% in 2022.
+The latest data shows a higher rate on this measure in Scotland and lower rates in Northern Irelands and Wales.

 The Government has a target that all fuel-poor homes should be at least band C by 2030 and an aspiration for as many as possible homes across the country to be at least band C by 2035.